Audit Laws

 Ballot Protection

-For twenty (20) days, the county board of election commissioners shall retain the custody of ballots in an appropriately marked, sealed container, after which time they shall be stored in a secure location in the county courthouse or other county storage facility.
-For more information see, AR Code § 7-5-702.
+For 20 days, the county board of election commissioners shall retain the custody of ballots in an appropriately marked, sealed container, after which time they shall be stored in a secure location in the county courthouse or other county storage facility for two years after the election, except under certain circumstances, including if the election results are being audited.
+For more information, see Ark.
+Code § 7-5-702; see also Ark.
+Code § 7-4-121(b)(1).

 Additional Targeted Samples